open-telemetry/opentelemetry-java-instrumentation/instrumentation/runtime-metrics/library/README.md

   - bean: java.lang:type=Threading
     mapping:
       ThreadCount:
-        metric: jvm.thread.count
+        metric: my.own.jvm.thread.count
         type: updowncounter
         desc: The current number of threads
         unit: 1
 ```
 MBeans are identified by unique [ObjectNames](https://docs.oracle.com/javase/8/docs/api/javax/management/ObjectName.html).
 In the example above, the object name `java.lang:type=Threading` identifies one of the standard JVM MBeans, which can be used to access a number of internal JVM statistics related to threads.
 For that MBean, we specify its attribute `ThreadCount` which reflects the number of currently active (alive) threads.
-The values of this attribute will be reported by a metric named `jvm.thread.count`.
+The values of this attribute will be reported by a metric named `my.own.jvm.thread.count`.
 The declared OpenTelemetry type of the metric is declared as `updowncounter` which indicates that the value is a sum which can go up or down over time.
 Metric description and/or unit can also be specified.

 All metrics reported by the service are backed by
 [asynchronous instruments](https://opentelemetry.io/docs/reference/specification/metrics/api/#synchronous-and-asynchronous-instruments) which can be a